ridhak/KnowledgeDump/README.md

 # KnowledgeDump

-This is a repo of my notes.
+Repo of my notes, as i discover and master skills essential to becoming a data expert!